Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 <!--
     TODO: add more details about weird edge cases like old unsupported versions of CarrotJuicer?
 -->

+### Steam: Corrupted text and images

+If you accidentally installed translations on the Steam version, you will see corrupted text and images.
+This can be fixed by disabling translations.
+Open the Hachimi overlay with the right arrow key, the open the Config Editor and check the "Disable translations" checkbox.
+After this, restart the game.

 ### Steam: Can't open the Steam overlay